OpenTTD/OpenTTD/readme.txt

   openttd-useful.zip file from SourceForge under the Files tab.
 Put the header files into your compiler's include/ directory and the library (.lib) files into the lib/ directory.
-  For more help with VS6 see docs/Readme_Windows_MSVC6.0.txt.
+  For more help with VS see docs/Readme_Windows_MSVC.txt.

   You can also build it using the Makefile with MSYS/MinGW or Cygwin/MinGW.
   Please read the Makefile for more information.